 In the initial release, to prevent potential abuse and attacks, any VL collection with more than 5 entries will be considered malformed.

-will need to be rewritten to send each
+ValidatorList::applyListAndBroadcast will need to be rewritten to send each

-individually to ValidatorList::applyList
+BlobInfo individually to ValidatorList::applyList and process the

 collective results (both in memory and in the file).
-Both applyList
+Both applyList and

-will only need to be modified to handle the
+verify in ValidatorList will only need to be modified to handle the

-date, and update the new PublisherListCollection::current
+effective date, and update the new PublisherListCollection::current

 if appropriate.
 It may be possible for more than one VL from a list to be

-as the list is processed - that's OK, because any
+assigned to current as the list is processed - that's OK, because any

 older versions will be